 Isolate Azure AD risky users

-Azure Active Directory (AD) calculates a user’s based on the probability that their account has been compromised.
+Azure Active Directory (AD) calculates a user’s risk level based on the probability that their account has been compromised.
 With Cloudflare Zero Trust, you can synchronize the Azure AD risky users list with Cloudflare Access and apply more stringent Zero Trust policies to users at higher risk.

 This tutorial demonstrates how to automatically redirect users to a remote browser when they are deemed risky by Azure.